Speech Pathology and Audiology, B.S.

 Overview

-Speech-language pathologists work to prevent, assess, diagnose, and treat speech, language, social communication, cognitive-communication, and swallowing disorders in children and adults.
+Speech-Language Pathologists work to prevent, assess, diagnose, and treat speech, language, social communication, cognitive-communication, and swallowing disorders in children and adults.
 To become a speech-language pathologist, you must complete a master’s degree, which includes academic and clinical coursework.
 To be eligible for the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) and state licensure, you must graduate from a program accredited by the Council on Academic Accreditation (CAA).

 Audiologists are health care professionals who identify, assess and manage disorders of hearing.
 In order to become an audiologist, one must complete prerequisite courses and then apply to a Doctor of Audiology (Au.D.) program which can be either a 3 year or 4 year term.